Meakk/circle-fit/README.md

 # circle-fit
-A JavaScript library for quick circle fitting
+A JavaScript library for fast circle fitting